ethereum/web3.py/docs/contracts.rst

     The event topic for the event specified by ``event_name`` will be added to the ``filter_params['topics']`` list.

-    If the :py:attribute::`Contract.address` attribute for this contract is non-null, the contract address will be added to the ``filter_params``.
+    If the :py:attribute:`Contract.address` attribute for this contract is non-null, the contract address will be added to the ``filter_params``.

     If provided, the ``*callbacks`` parameter should be callables which accept